 The Campbell River forest district covers a huge section of Vancouver Island.
-It has over 2 million hectares of land, stretching form the pacific ocean to the mainland coast east of Johnstone strait right to Bute Inlet.
+It has over 2 million hectares of land, stretching from the Pacific Ocean to the mainland coast east of Johnstone strait right to Bute Inlet.
 Merrill lake is part of this district, there are some nice campsites here along with good fishing.

-The mild climate provides year-round opportunities for outdoor recreational activities such as camping, hiking, fishing, canoeing, kayaking, windsurfing, caving, horseback riding and mountain bike riding just to identify a small number of potential activities on Vancouver Island.
+The mild climate provides year-round opportunities for outdoor recreational activities such as camping, hiking, fishing, canoeing, kayaking, windsurfing, caving, horseback riding, and mountain bike riding just to identify a few potential activities on Vancouver Island.

 Please leave your campsite in better condition than you found it.
 All too often, when we pull into a campsite, the first thing we do is clean up the mess left by others, garbage, broken bottles, even diapers are thrown into the forest.
 One must wonder what the parents of these people were like and how they could teach their offspring to have such poor respect for our natural spaces.